 Don’t miss out on these islands – book your flights from Tokyo to Okinawa.

-What to wear in traditional Japanese accommodation
+What to wear in a ryokan

 Nisshokan Bettei Koyotei is a superb ryokan in Nagasaki – book it here.